"I often think in music. I live my daydreams in music." - Albert Einstein

 Regarding Juliya’s words, she has been mesmerized so much by watched the master-class of Igor Oistrakh when she was 5 y.o., as well as attended his performance that it left her any doubts behind but to study violin.

 Her principal teacher once described Juliya as a student with character and drive.
-But the most amusing and fascinating for her teacher has always been her flexibility and her easiness to adjust to new approaches and a fresh interpretation with a strong masculine touch above all in her playing.
+But the most amusing and fascinating for her teacher has always been her flexibility and her easiness to adjust to new approaches and a fresh interpretation with a deep musicality above all in her playing.

 Unveiling germs of classic music

-Juliya brings not only a fresh perspective to established standards for violin but also continuously strives to expand the repertoire, to unveil gems of famous composers as well as less known composers, both classic and contemporary.
-Another of Juliya’s goals is to bring her vibrance and enthusiasm to the younger generation as well as to further inspire already made professionals.
+Juliya brings not only fresh perspective to established standards for violin but also she continuously strives to expand the repertoire, to unveil less-known gems of famous composers .

-Juliya’s inspiring character motivated Dutch composer Marc van Delft to compose the piano/violin composition Appassionata, which was debuted during the successful first edition of the Winterklanken Series in 2017 and consequently developed into the trilogy Glorioso, and made opus 167.
-In 2020 Marc van Delft composed his 1st String Quartet for INGUZ-Quartet, being under the effect after the recital of INGUZ-Quartet where Borodin’s String Quartet No1 were performed.
+Juliya’s inspiring character motivated Dutch composer Marc van Delft to compose the piano/violin composition Appassionata, which grown into the trilogy Glorioso, and made opus 167.
+In 2020 Marc van Delft composed his 1st String Quartet for INGUZ-Quartet, as the effect of heard music of Borodin’s 1st String Quartet performed by INGUZ-Quartet.

-The 2017/2020 seasons highlight Juliya’s versatility with performances in The Netherlands and in Ukraine of orchestral and chamber works by classic composers as Glier, Tchaikovsky, Dvorak, Borodin, Prokofiev, Shostakovich, Gretchaninov, Arensky, Paganini, Beethoven, Saint-Saens, Debussy, Ravel, Delphin Alard, Bach, Vivaldi as well as contemporary composers such as Marc van Delft and Walter Frank.
+The 2017/2021 seasons highlight Juliya’s versatility with performances in The Netherlands and in Ukraine of instrumental and chamber works by classic composers such as: Haydn, Vivaldi, Mozart, Beethoven, Paganini, Tchaikovsky, Borodin, Glier, Dvorak, Smetana, Zerebski, Saint-Saens, Debussy, Ravel, Delphin Alard, Sibelius, Elgar, Grieg, Gretchaninov, Arensky, Prokofiev, Shostakovich.